rdmorganiser/rdmo-docs/docs/configuration/multisite.md

     The following feature is not available in the released version of RDMO yet.
 It will be part of a future version.
 ```

 RDMO can be operated in a multi site setup, connecting several different `rdmo-apps` with different URLs and Themes, on one Server with one common Database.
 The different Sites will share their Catalogs, Views, etc., but the availability of this Content can be restricted among the Sites.
 Users can log in into any of the sites (if the authentication method allows) and projects can be shared among sites.
+Each of these RDMO Sites has its own `rdmo-app` directory and its own configuration (`config/settings/local.py`).

 Setup
 -----

 To setup such a multi site installation, you need to start with a regular RDMO instance as described in [installation](../installation).
+In principle, an existing RDMO instance can be extended to a multi site installation, but in this documentation we assume a fresh installation.

 * Create the virtual enviroment outside the `rdmo-app`, e.g. in `/srv/rdmo/env`.
+In a multi site setup all RDMO sites use **the same** virtual enviroment.
+RDMO and the other python dependencies need to be updated only once for the whole installation.

-Otherwise, follow the instructions as usual, but add `MULTISITE = True` to `config/settings/local.py`.
+* Otherwise, follow the instructions as usual, but add `MULTISITE = True` to `config/settings/local.py`.
 This enables the multi site features in the user interface.

 * After the installation, login to the admin interface and add your additional sites in the Sites section as described [here](../administration/site).
 Note the numerical ID of the different Sites as shown in the URL when editing the Site (e.g. `http://localhost:8000/admin/sites/site/2/change/`).